BrunoDiego67/BrunoDiego67En/README.md

 <h2>About me</h2>

-<p align="justify">I have a solid background includes a technical course in Systems Development and a scholarship at Cubo Academy in Back End.
-With a diverse career, you have already worked in the IT area at Hospital de Aguaí, working in the development and maintenance of computers, in addition to having acted as UX/ UI Designer at Ioasys, improving the customer experience and ensuring the application of the Design System.
-With this variety of skills and experiences, I am well prepared to grow in your career in information technology and systems development, I am looking for new challenges and willing to learn new programming languages.
+<p align="justify">I’m passionate about Star Wars, I play sports and I’m a chocoholic.
+I have a strong background in information technology, including technical courses and experience in IT and as UX/UI Designer at Ioasys.
+My diverse trajectory prepares me to grow in my career and excel in future projects in the technology area.
+I am looking for opportunities in the area.

 <h2 align="left">Contact</h2>